Facebook under fire for encouraging border crisis with ads for human smugglers, cartels: Rep. Kat Cammack

 BORDER CARTELS USE TIKTOK, SOCIAL MEDIA TO RECRUIT AMERICAN TEENS TO SMUGGLE MIGRANTS FOR CASH

+Facebook said Wednesday it prohibits human smuggling content and is reviewing the material that Cammack flagged.

+"We prohibit content that offers or assists with human smuggling and remove it from our platform whenever we find it.
+We are reviewing the content that was highlighted to us," a Facebook company spokesperson told Fox News.

-But the company's community standards advise users not to post "content that offers or assists in smuggling of humans."
+The company's community standards advise users not to post "content that offers or assists in smuggling of humans."

 Zuckerberg said during a hearing last month that the State Department has used the platform to share factual information with users, and that advertising smuggling services on the platform is against Facebook's policies, and the company is "taking a lot of steps to stop it."